About us

 In our most recent fiscal year, 45% of our hired staff and contractors identify as BIPOC, while our current board leadership is 80% BIPOC, 80% Detroit-based and 80% identify as female.

-Since 2018, we have served over a whopping 25,000 attendees through our programs and performances, with the majority of those events being free to the public.
+Since 2018, we have served over a whopping 35,000 attendees through our programs and performances, with the majority of those events being free to the public.

 Our DE&I practices include programs that build equity into our operations, such as enlisting a stipend-based neighborhood advisory board of residents and small business owners; incorporating multi-language and image-based programming for those whose first language is not English; and committing a percentage of our annual operating budget to professional development opportunities for Detroit and Hamtramck artists.
+In 2024 we began the transition of ownership of the Detroit Puppet Company green space to local block clubs, long-time neighborhood residents and direct neighbors, re-distributing these property holdings and their equity to stewards of this neighborhood.

 Learn more about our impact in our Data Arts Report 2019-2021.